rkeisler/convnet-galaxies/README.md

  - `net_sw_stage1_xfer` - Same as above, but instead of training from scratch I fine-tuned a net that had already been trained on the GalaxyZoo morphology data (see more below).
 The details of training are in `net_sw_stage1_xfer/train.sh`.
 I get accuracy = 0.971 (loss = 0.070) on the validation set.

  - `netgalzoo` - I trained a net from scratch on the GalaxyZoo morphology data.
 The training and test data are from the related [kaggle competition](https://www.kaggle.com/c/galaxy-zoo-the-galaxy-challenge/data).
 Because of some annoying feature of the `caffe` data layer, I formulated this as a classification problem rather than the original regression problem in the kaggle competition.
 Specifically, I used kmeans to define 20 morphology types, and tried to classify into those 20 types.

+## To Do
+ - Generate ROC curves.
+ - Fine-tune the best Stage 1 net on Stage 2.

 ## some notes on SpaceWarps data